-Path: Main > Set Group Setpoint
+Path: Main > Set Group Setpoints

-A setpoint is the target value that a cooling group will maintain.
+A setpoint is the target value that a cooling group tries to maintain in the rack.
 The default setpoints are appropriate for most cooling applications.

 The setpoints for each mode must be within the following ranges: